 The last example showcases another popular Facebook ad format, a carousel, which Raw Decor leverages to promote its products.
 Its efficiency lies in the possibility of presenting many products within only one ad – it’s especially great for e-commerce companies.
 Each tile can include images and brief descriptions of a different product and a clear call to action directing users to a related landing page.

-As with other Facebook ads, carousels also display for specifically targeted audience groups, making it powerful in building brand awareness and driving sales.
+Carousel ads work well when users may need to compare variants before clicking, such as colors, styles, product categories, or price ranges.
+They can also support brand awareness by showing a broader product range in one placement, even when users do not click immediately.
 Users can switch tiles with an arrow or by sliding them on mobile devices.
 By clicking the chosen tile, they are directed to a specific landing page focused on the particular product they have chosen in the ad.

-Raw Decor created a great carousel ad that guides users to purchase.
+Raw Decor uses the carousel format to shorten product discovery: each tile presents a different product route, so users can click the item that already matches their intent.
 The landing page related to one of the ad’s files showcases product details, price, and delivery options.
 It includes high-quality product images and a well-optimized CTA button with an icon indicating purchasing.
 The distinctive consistency between Facebook ads and landing pages increases conversion rates, making this campaign successful.

 Can PPC be Used on Facebook?

-Yes, PPC can be used on Facebook through its advertising platform, Facebook Ads.
+Yes, PPC can be used on Facebook through its advertising platform, Meta Ads.
 You can leverage targeted PPC campaigns, where you pay each time a user clicks your ads.
 This allows for precise audience targeting based on demographics, hobbies, and behaviors.
 You can choose various ad formats like image, video, or carousel ads and place them in different Facebook locations.
-With FB PPC campaigns, you can reach potential customers effectively and measure campaign performance through detailed analytics.

 What Is the Difference Between Facebook Ads and PPC?